Peterkn2001/ATtiny-Programmer/README.md

 # ATtiny-Programmer
-Using an Arduino Nano to program ATtiny 25/45/85 chips
+Custom PCB design to simplify using an Arduino Nano to program ATtiny 25/45/85 chips

 ## Overview
 This is a PCB designed to simplyfy programming ATtiny 25/45/85 chips using an Arduino Namo.